polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/authorize-specific-nodes.md

    --offchain-worker always
    ```

+### Allow connections to the sub-node

 You now have a network with four nodes.
-However, to allow the sub-node to participate, you must configure it to allow connections from the node owned by Charlie.
+However, to allow the sub-node to participate, you must configure it to allow connections from the parent node owned by Charlie.
-The steps are similar to the ones you previously performed to allow connections to the node owned by Dave.
+The steps are similar to the ones you previously performed to allow connections from the node owned by Dave.

 1. Open the [Polkadot/Substrate Portal](https://polkadot.js.org/apps/#/explorer) in a browser.